Will higher minimum wage push inflation, drag on economy?Wednesday, September 04, 2013

 The commission in the labour ministry — which is overseeing consultations on the legal wage floor — closed off acceptance of written proposals last Friday, while meetings across the island

-are scheduled for the next
+are scheduled for the next two weeks.

 Stocks surged in the open act of trying to meet the needs of the lowest-paid workers faced with higher cost of living, protecting what little growth Jamaica stands to achieve over the medium term, and meeting the conditions of the International Monetary Fund.